sanyaade-teachings/TideSDK-Blackberry/README.md

 		</blackberry>

-How to Setup, Build and Test the Titanium BlackBerry SDK
+How to Setup, Build and Test the TideSDK BlackBerry SDK
 ---------------------------------------------------------

 Note: The following instructions are for Mac.
 For Windows you will need cygwin or some other Unix on Windows utility.